-Discovery campaigns combine audience targeting features and visually engaging formats to help you better personalise your ads within Google's feeds to inspire customer action.
-This article outlines the requirements your Discovery ad assets (headline, description or image) must meet in order for your Discovery campaigns to serve.
+Discovery and Demand Gen campaigns combine audience targeting features and visually engaging formats to help you better personalise your ads within Google's feeds to inspire customer action.
+This article outlines the requirements that your Discovery and Demand Gen ad assets (headline, description or image) must meet in order for your Discovery and Demand Gen campaigns to serve.

 Assets that depict or reference regulated goods or substances, including (but not limited to) recreational drugs, tobacco and alcohol.

 Assets that depict or reference images of weapons or criminality, including (but not limited to) guns, firearms, ammunition, explosives, the sale of fireworks, knives, prison, criminals or arrests.

 - Assets that depict or reference the above prohibited categories in a scene from a fictional work of entertainment (video game, TV-show, film, etc.).

 - Assets that depict or reference the above prohibited categories but not in a violent or criminal context, including (but not limited to) kitchen and utility knives, historical artefacts or halloween costumes

 Assets that depict cash sweepstakes or cash giveaways, including (but not limited to):

 Assets that depict or reference racy or adult content including (but not limited to):